Write a Letter to Your Future Self

 Write Your Goals Down

 Write your goals down.
-There is lots of research which indicate even the simple act of writing your goals will help you stay on track to accomplish them.
+There is lots of research which indicates even the simple act of writing your goals will help you stay on track to accomplish them.

 Imagine today’s date is December 31, 2018.
 The year is over.
 You have achieved all of the goals you have set out for yourself, both personally and professionally.